yaklang/yakit/README-EN.md

 You can also contact us through our official WeChat account for inquiries or to explore business licensing and partnership opportunities.

-If you would like to join our community for discussions or have questions to communicate with our technical team, please contact and add our operations WeChat ID.
+If you would like to join our community for discussions or have questions to communicate with our technical team, please contact us and add our operations WeChat ID.

 <h3 align="left">